portotype/decodeportugal.com/README.md

 1. **Result**
     - With the correct registration of a company, you will get:
     1. a NIPC and NIF, which is 1 number that identify the company for 2 purposes: legal (commercial register, NIPC) and tax reasons (tax authority, AT).
 In Portugal the code is the same, while in other countries these are separate numbers.
 You also get a card with this information, which you don't need for the operation of the company.
-    2. the code to access the Certificate of the Commercial Register ("Certidão Permanente Comercial").
+    2. the code to access the Certificate of the Commercial Register (" Permanente Comercial").
 It's a 12 digit code which you can share with others.
 This initial code expires in 3 months, and you can ask for a new one, and you can get a Portuguese or English version.
 Recommendation: Always get the english, 4-year version.

 ### Name an official accountant